The season has not finished yet - with the flyrod in the snow-fields

 And finally we have come to the trickiest type of bite.
 You will not see it on the line or rod.
 The fish takes the nymph while drifting at the same speed, without changing direction or making any sudden movement and holds the lure in its mouth for only a few seconds.
 To catch these educated fish you have to rely on your sight that means you need to follow your rig under the water, which can be only done in clear water and at close range.
 There are days when this is the only way to catch something.

-On a cold day all the sleeping trees and dead bushes along the bank were buckling under the weight of the frozen rain that fell during the night my friend and I wanted to try our luck on our favorite water.
+day all the sleeping trees and dead bushes along the bank were buckling under the weight of the frozen rain that fell during the night my friend and I wanted to try our luck on our favorite water.

 Looking from the top of the steep bank we saw huge shoals of chub, so many we could not count them but as we waded in and cast a few times the fish did not seem to be interested at all and this was unusual.